GrizlySheperd/gen.auth/Readme.md

-# 🚀 Phoenix LiveView Multi-Role Authentication with `phx.gen.auth`
+# Phoenix LiveView Multi-Role Authentication Guide

-This guide outlines how to build a Phoenix LiveView project with two distinct roles: `User` and `Admin`, using `phx.gen.auth` for authentication and role-based access.
+This document walks through setting up a Phoenix LiveView project with two separate roles: `User` and `Admin`.
+Each role has its own authentication flow, and access control is enforced so that only Admins can access Admin pages, while both Admins and Users can access User pages.

 ---

-## 🎯 Goals
+## Overview

-* ✅ Use `phx.gen.auth` for both `User` and `Admin` authentication
+* Authentication using `phx.gen.auth` for both roles
-* ✅ Restrict access:

-  * `Users` can only access user pages
-  * `Admins` can access both admin and user pages
+* Role-based access control to LiveView pages
-* ✅ Use LiveView for interactive dashboards
+* Layout switching based on role

 ---

-## 🧱 1.
-Create a New Phoenix Project
+## 1. Create the Project

 ```bash
 mix phx.new multi_auth_demo --live